As customer expectations increase, so, too, does the need for both excellent customer service and customer exp...

 - the basics of customer segmentations.

 Social media monitoring can be a good option for customer engagement and to listen to customer experiences.
-For a company to effectively use social media, companies need to monitor conversations through social channels.
+For a company to effectively use this digital marketing channel, companies need to monitor conversations through social channels.
 This begins with hiring great communicators who work within those social channels and are organized and conscientious.
-They need to listen to customer feedback and create satisfaction to improve the customer experience.
+They need to listen to customer feedback regarding product quality and experience, respond to it and create satisfaction to improve the customer experience.

-It is important to make a customer feel like the company knows and understands him or her, and a personalized experience is key.
-Every time a user interacts with a company website, the experience should be tailored to that individual consumer.
-The website should remember customer behaviors and how many times the user has visited the site and adjust accordingly.
+One way to do this is by tailoring the user experience to the individual consumer each time they visit a website.
+The website should remember customer behaviors, preferences and how many times the user has visited the site and adjust accordingly.
 This leads to an improved customer experience and better customer retention.

 8. Act on customer feedback

-Organizations should try to anticipate problems before they occur to ensure the best customer experience.
+Organizations should try to anticipate problems before they occur to ensure the best customer experience using various customer success strategies.
 Fixing a problem before a customer knows it's a problem leads to their -- and the company's -- happiness.
-Staying a step ahead and being proactive enables the organization to stay in control of the user experience.
+Customer acquisition costs more money than retaining an existing customer.

 10. Create a well-balanced customer experience team

-According to Gartner, organizations with the best-run CX programs usually have a good mixture of people from all areas of the organization responsible for and reporting on the customer experience.
-Gartner analyst Ed Thompson recommended the customer experience team structure be made up of people who are focused on customer loyalty, customer satisfaction and process improvement.
+Businesses with the best-run CX programs usually have a good mix of people from all areas of the organization responsible for and reporting on the customer experience.

 Is customer innovation experience really as hard as it sounds?